NAEPCs Commitment to Diversity, Equity and Inclusion

-The Diversity, Equity and Inclusion Committee's mission is simple: to encourage and support inclusion and collaboration within NAEPC's leadership, membership, and programming.
+NAEPC is dedicated to encouraging and supporting inclusion and collaboration within its leadership, membership, and programming.

 NAEPC-Produced Content